MS642/Image-Search/README.md

 Wait for images names to be cached

-A new window will open up with the results
+A new window will open up with the search result if present.